QuantScape/javascript-mdn-2dgametutorial/README.md

-# javascript-mdn-2dgametutorial
+# Pure JavaScript Implementation of SpaceInvaders

-Mozilla Development Network's Pure Javascript 2D Game Development Tutorial
+This is an adaption that is heavily sourced from the Mozilla Development Network's Pure Javascript 2D Game Development Tutorial.